69Jesse/Python-Json-Class-Creator/README.md

 ```
 That's it!
 The classes get saved to `classes.py`.
 The more data you supply, the more accurate it will be.
+The algorithm is not very efficient, but as you only really require to run this once, it is no problem.

 For a good example:
 Check `example.py` where it turns `example.json` into `classes.py` for a use case like `usage.py`.